TheLocalMoon/ForeverPad/README.md

 | Japanese   | Needs Translator |
 | Korean     | Needs Translator |

-## Notes

-**When using setup.py to make an .exe file, you may get an error "KeyError: 'IMPORT_STAR'".
-To fix it, do:**

-`pip install --upgrade --pre --extra-index-url https://marcelotduarte.github.io/packages/ cx_Freeze`

 *ps. preffered Python version to use: 3.12.2 x64 bits*